reiver/reiver/reiver-go.md

 * [go-hashuri](https://github.com/reiver/go-hashuri) — parses Hash URIs.

+## Database

+* [go-shunt](https://github.com/reiver/go-shunt) — enables you to create "middleware" for the the "database/sql" package.

 ## Error Handler

 * [go-fck](https://github.com/reiver/go-fck) — tools to create and manipulate errors. one thing to notice is that `fck.Error` errors can be a Go `const`; this can be considered a replacement for `errors.New()` and `fmt.Errorf()`
-* [go-errhttp](https://github.com/reiver/go-errhttp) — types errors that make dealing with HTTP response errors easier.
+* [go-errhttp](https://github.com/reiver/go-errhttp) — provides errors that make dealing with HTTP response errors easier.
 * [go-manyerrors](https://github.com/reiver/go-manyerrors) — an error type that contains a list of errors.
+* [go-pqerror](https://github.com/reiver/go-pqerror) — a helper library that provides constants for the Postgres Error Codes, to be used with the Golang Postgres driver.

 ## JSON